thermocycle/CoolProp2Modelica-library/README.md

 Check that no old version of ExternalMedia.lib file are stored in your Dymola/bin/lib directory.

+Alternatively, you can download the precompiled binary files from  [github](https://github.com/modelica/ExternalMedia/archive/master.zip).
+On windows, in the Modelica/ExternalMedia 3.2.1/Resources/Library/win32 folder, copy the ExternalMedia ExternalMediaLib.Dymola-VS2008.lib to ExternalMedia ExternalMediaLib.lib if you are using visual studio 2008 for instance.
+Same idea if you use Visual Studio 2010/2012, etc.

 You can now load the library by opening Modelica/ExteralMedia 3.2.1/package.mo file